kbakkes/Game-Voter/README.md

     `php bin/console doctrine:schema:update`

-- Import the CSV file to have a filled database.
+- Execute the SQL file in your database: `import-me.sql`